-- 6. The claimant does not know the name(s) of (XX) the defendant(s). - 7.
-The claimant asks the court to order that the defendant(s):

-(a) give the claimant possession of the land;
+- 6. The claimant does not know the name(s) of (XXX) the defendant(s). - 7.
+The claimant asks the court to order that the defendant(s): - (a) give the claimant possession of the land;

 Statement of Truth

-XXXXXXXXXXX(The claimant believes) that the facts stated in these particulars of claim are true.
+The claimant believes) hat the facts stated in these particulars of claim are true.

-I am duly authorised by the claimant to sign this statement.
+I am duly authorised by the claiman nt to sign this statement.

-signed date23/5/2018
+signed date 23/5/2018

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 delete as appropriate

 Full name RICHARD HANSON

 Name of claimant's solicitor's firm Mills & Reeve LLP

 position or office held Partner

-(if signing on behalf of firm or company)
+(if signing or a behalf of firm or company)